Staff Prep 28: Observability — Metrics, Logs, Traces & SLOs

 SLO (Service Level Objective): a target for your SLI.
 Example: "99.5% of requests complete in under 200ms, measured over a rolling 28-day window."

 Error Budget: how much you can fail before violating the SLO.
-At 99.5% SLO over 28 days, you have 0.5% of requests as your budget — about 3.5 hours of complete downtime, or a proportional mix of partial failures.
+At 99.5% over 28 days you have 0.5% of requests to burn, which is roughly 3.5 hours of full downtime or a proportional mix of partial failures.

 Error budget = (1 - SLO target) * time period